 - 16GB RAM: + £180

-With the new MacBook Air starting at £1,199 it's possible that the 12in MacBook price could come down, but it would be odd for what appears to be a more powerful and larger-screened Mac to cost less.
-However, the MacBook has always had a high price: it appears you pay a premium for smaller and lighter.
+With the new MacBook Air starting at £1,199 it's possible that the 12in MacBook price could come down.
+It is odd that a more powerful and larger-screened Mac currently costs less.
+However, the MacBook has always had a high price: it appears you pay a premium for a smaller and lighter laptop.

 While we think we are unlikely to see much in the way of physical changes to the MacBook in terms of the design, perhaps we will see slimmer bezels, allowing Apple to increase the size of the display by an inch diagonally, without having to increase the size of the laptop significantly.

 The MacBook is already incredibly thin at 13.1mm, and it weighs just 0.9kg, making it 24 percent thinner than the old MacBook Air - but in comparison to the redesigned MacBook Air that launched in 2018 the MacBook is only a fraction smaller (28.05cm x 19.65cm, 0.92kg compared to 30.41cm x 21.24cm, 1.25kg).
 Perhaps it's time for it to shrink a bit more...

 In addition to that we could see a change in colour options.
 While Apple failed to update the MacBook at the 30 October event it did remove the Rose Gold version shortly after.
 Now the MacBook is available in gold, silver and Space Grey.

 Could the MacBook ever come in colour choices that match the iPhone XR?
 Yellow, red or blue, for example?
 Probably not, but given Apple's history of offering colourful computers it's not completely out of the question.

 At present the MacBook is available in one size - a screen size of 12in, while the laptop itself measures 28.05cm by 19.65cm.
 It's possible that by shrinking the bezels Apple will be able to shrink the size of the laptop even more.

 The only issue with reducing the size of the laptop is if it means the keyboard also shrinks.
 One benefit of the current dimensions is that it accommodates a full-sized laptop.
 Speaking of which...